 Treatment for Cocaine Addiction

 Rehab is the gold standard in cocaine addiction treatment because it offers comprehensive, round-the-clock care in a safe and sober living environment.
 If you're unsure about your ability to get clean, then, rehab is your best option.
-You'll have access to the following services in rehab, but can also opt to pursue these services on your own if you're not yet ready to try inpatient treatment:
+You'll have access to the following services in rehab, but can also opt to pursue these services on your own if you're not yet ready to try addiction treatment:

 - Support groups such as Narcotics Anonymous.
 These popular 12-step programs are highly effective at getting participants sober.
 By working the steps, you'll steadily regain control over your life, get the peer support you need, and eventually be confident in your ability to remain sober.

 - Therapy with a trained addiction counselor.
-Through therapy, you'll explore the origins of your addiction, assess why you continue using, and develop strategies for resisting temptation to continue using.
+Through therapy, you'll explore the origins of your addiction, assess why you continue using, and develop strategies for resisting the temptation to continue using.
 If you have an underlying mental health condition, your therapist will also help you develop strategies for coping with it.

 - Medical care under the supervision of a physician who specializes in addiction medicine.
 Your doctor will ensure you are safe during the detox process, and may even prescribe medications to reduce the symptoms and severity of detox.
 If you have an underlying mental or physical health problem, your doctor can prescribe medications to treat these conditions as well.